 The engine speed measurements (if applicable) at line BB' shall be noted and used in calculations to the full integer.

-When the result of one test condition is used the final result Lurban is equal to the intermediate result.
+In cases of a single gear test, inclusive the non-locked condition, the final result Lurban is equal to the intermediate result.

-When the results of two test conditions are used the arithmetic mean of the intermediate results of the two averages for each side of the two conditions shall be calculated.
+In cases of a two gear test, the final result is the arithmetic mean of the intermediate results.
 The final result Lurban is the higher value of the two calculated averages.

 ”